What is Enhanced Due Diligence?

 Continuous monitoring of high-risk customers takes time.
 Therefore, it is best to use a risk-based monitoring strategy.
 For example, businesses can use software to alarm them based on their customers' profiles or when they make any suspicious activity.

-Sanction Scanner, a leading provider of AML/CFT compliance solutions, offers a powerful technology-driven approach to EDD that can greatly benefit firms.
+Sanction Scanner, a leading provider of AML/CFT compliance solutions, offers a powerful technology-driven approach to EDD that can greatly benefit firms and customers' or clients' due diligence support.

-By leveraging their advanced risk intelligence algorithms and comprehensive data sources, Sanction Scanner can help firms quickly identify high-risk customers and transactions that require additional scrutiny.
-This not only streamlines the EDD process, but also improves the accuracy of risk assessments and reduces the likelihood of potential compliance violations.
+By leveraging its advanced risk intelligence algorithms and comprehensive data sources, Sanction Scanner can help firms quickly identify high-risk customers and transactions that require additional scrutiny.
+This streamlines the EDD measures, improves the accuracy of risk assessments, and reduces the likelihood of potential compliance violations.

-Sanction Scanner also provides a range of other AML/CFT compliance tools, such as screening against global sanctions lists and politically exposed persons (PEPs) lists, transaction monitoring, and suspicious activity reporting.
+Sanction Scanner also provides various other AML/CFT compliance tools, such as screening against global sanctions lists and politically exposed persons (PEPs) lists, transaction monitoring, and suspicious activity reporting.
 These tools work in tandem with their EDD solution to create a comprehensive compliance framework that can adapt to changing risk profiles and regulatory requirements.